 Congress changed the mandatory funding stream for the Pell Grant program in the Health Care and Education Reconciliation Act of 2010.
 The law ended subsidies for private lenders making federally-backed student loans, permanently reducing the cost of the loan program again.
 Similar to 2007, Congress opted to reallocate or “spend” those cost savings on the Pell Grant program.

 That 2010 law maintains a similar funding structure to the one created in 2007 – it uses mandatory funding to support a supplemental award for all Pell Grant recipients.
 However, the law awards the supplemental grants in the same manner as the portion of the grant funded through appropriations, not as a uniform add-on.
-The law limits the supplemental grants to $690 per recipient until 2013, at which point the supplemental award will increase annually until 2017 to account for inflation.
+The law limits the supplemental grants to $690 per recipient until 2013, at which point the supplemental award increases annually until 2017 to account for inflation.
 Beginning in 2018, grants will no longer increase with inflation.
 Unlike the 2007 law, the 2010 law does not cap the mandatory funding available for the supplemental grant.
 The program can draw on as much funding as is needed to provide the supplemental funding each year and Congress does not need to provide an appropriation for this funding.
 It is important to note that under the current funding arrangement Congress established for Pell Grants in 2010, the majority of the grant is still funded annually through an appropriations bill.
-For 2013-2014 school year, mandatory funding is expected to comprise $785 of the maximum $5,645 Pell Grant.
+For the 2014-2015 school year, mandatory funding is expected to comprise $870 of the maximum $5,730 Pell Grant.
 The balance of $4,860 in each year is funded through an annual appropriations bill.

 Enrollment Growth and Eligibility Changes Amidst Budget Pressures